CodeOTR/code_on_the_rocks/README.md

       ),
     );
 ```
+Now you have several ways to access the ViewModel.
-You can access the ViewModel using the provided "model" object:
+### 1. Use the provided "model" object:
 ```dart
 return Scaffold(
       body: HomeViewModelBuilder(